-- Hunger Games and archery: A quick way to approach a trend story: This behind-the-scenes analysis of how the hit movie is making archery cool looks at how journalists spot trends.
+- Hunger Games and archery: A quick way to approach a trend story: This behind-the-scenes analysis of how the hit movie is making archery cool looks at how journalists and article writers spot trends.

 - Harry Potter and the Portable E-books: On Tuesday, the Harry Potter books went on sale in electronic form for the first time.
 Unlike most other ebooks, though, these books don’t use encryption, so readers have more flexibility to move them between devices and read them wherever they’d like.
 Amazon currently dominates ebook sales, but J.K.
 Rowling’s new web store, Pottermore, could shift the industry if it proves successful.

 - NPR experiments with local news headlines on national home page: For the next month, NPR plans to experiment with using local headlines from 13 cities on NPR.org.
 The goal is to use the website to shine the spotlight on member stations’ newsgathering and grow their audience long-term.